utdata/icj-class/final/final.md

 - imagebw: the filename of a black and white image of the band member.
 - text: This is a several paragraph description of the band member, in HTML.
 You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use as HTML, like this: `{{ members.text | safe}}`.

-### discography
+### Discography

+The data in "discography" includes;

 - title: The title of the album
 - year: The year it was released
 - image: The filename of an image of the album

-To create the `data.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.
+As a side note: To create the `data.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.

 ## Important notes about using data

+### Loops

-On your index, you should use a Nunjucks `{% for member in members %}` loop like the books example to create your list of members and studio albums.
+On your index, you should use a Nunjucks `{% for member in members %}` loop like the books example to create your display of members.
+You should use a similar loop for the discography.

+### Filter for member pages

 You can (and should) also use the "members" collection for your band member detail pages and save a lot of extra coding.
 It works like this: